fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 # Business intelligence reporting

-In the business intelligence reporting, the business application does not provide the source data and ask the function to generate a report.
+In the business intelligence reporting, the business application does not need to provide the source data and ask the function to generate a predefined report from a report template.
 Most of the time, the application provides a source data connection and let the user create his own analysis.
 It means that the reporting function needs to be able to connect to the data source to execute a predefined query, or to generate an AdHoc query to return the exact resultset asked by the user, leveraging the underlying data storage technology by pushing down the aggregations and filters.

 ![BI Architecture][]
 [BI Architecture][]